UKCloud/documentation/articles/azure/azs-how-create-spn-cli.md

 3. Log in to your Azure Stack *Subscription* with administrator user credentials (needs to have **Owner** role).

-4. Create Azure Application, Service Principal Name, and Assign **Role**
+4. Create Azure application, SPN, and assign **Role**

     > [!NOTE]
-    > Unlike with PowerShell - Azure CLI creates an Azure Application, creates Service Principal Name (SPN) and assigns **Roles** to Service Principal Name (SPN) in one command.
+    > Unlike with PowerShell - Azure CLI creates an Azure application, creates SPN and assigns **Roles** to SPN in one command.

 5. Log in to your Azure Stack *Subscription* using the SPN account.